-To achieve these objectives, the Commission not only issues sanctions or secures the removal of judges from office who violate legal or ethical standards but also offers assistance to judges who have an underlying personal impairment that may be connected to the misconduct.
-In addition, the Commission members and staff participate as faculty members in continuing education programs at all levels of the judiciary.
+To achieve these objectives, the Commission issues discipline (public/private sanctions and orders of additional education) to judges who violate legal or ethical standards but also assists judges who have an underlying personal impairment that may be connected to the misconduct.
+In rare situations, the Commission can petition the Supreme Court of Texas to remove a judge from the bench after a lengthy process which includes a public civil trial.
+In addition, the Commission members and staff participate as faculty members in continuing education programs at all levels of the judiciary as well as providing ethics advice to judges.